josechagas/JLSlideMenuController/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+If you want to use this framework you will need at least IOS 8!
 ## Installation

 JLSlideMenuController is available through [CocoaPods](http://cocoapods.org).
 To install